DworkinLab/DrosophilaSociabilityGenomeScan/README.md

 #### Allele counts data

 `.sync` files of allele counts and coverage by samples.
 Because of file size limitations only the .sync files for the X chromosomes are part of this repo.
-Sync files for autosomes need to be regenerated from the analysis pipeline.
-See below for more information on how they are generated (mostly via the shell scripts) and the Rscripts for analysis.
+Sync files for autosomes need to be regenerated from the analysis pipeline.See below for more information on how they are generated (mostly via the shell scripts) and the Rscripts for analysis.
+Alternatively, go to the static version of the repository on [figshare](https://doi.org/10.6084/m9.figshare.30500915.v1) which has all of the sync files.

 #### qRT-PCR